ahouzio/Bayesian-PCA/README.md

  ## Structure

 **Jupyter Notebooks**:
-* `PPCA.ipynb`: PPCA implementation and comparison with PCA on a synthetic data.
+* `PPCA Notebook.ipynb`: PPCA implementation and comparison with PCA on a synthetic data.
 We run various experiments :
     * Comparison of the PPCA and PCA on the iris dataset.
     * Robustness of PPCA to noise on synthetic datasets(Isotropic vs Anisotropic noise).
     * Rotational ambiguity of PPCA.